Universal life is a type of permanent life insurance coverage.

 You can lower the cost of your premium by:

-- Using your cash value to pay a portion or the entirety of the policy’s monthly payment
+- Using the cash value to pay a portion or the entirety of the premium

 - Reviewing your policy regularly to see if it still meets your needs